MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/Concepts-Terms-Basics/BoardSupportPackages.md

 Follow the steps below to use this BSP with the Windows 10 ADK release 1809 (17763) with iot-adk-addonkit version 6.0.

-**Note** We are using Intel 64bit Braswell board for this walkthrough

 1. Download the BSP package and install
 2. Launch IoTCorePShell, and create/open your workspace